tprasadtp/protonvpn-docker/docs/kubernetes.md

   </a>
 </p>

-## Create a namespace or switch to namespace
+## Create a namespace or switch to existing namespace

 ```bash
 # CREATE